citiususc/calendula/readme.md

 ==========
 Feel free to fork and send a pull request if you want to contribute to this project.

-Notice that Calendula is licensed under the terms of the [GPL v3 license](LICENSE.md), so by submitting content to the calendula repository, you release your work to the public domain.
+Notice that Calendula is licensed under the terms of the [GPL v3 license](LICENSE.md), so by submitting content to the Calendula repository, you release your work to the public domain.